|Press Release Navigation|

 Stratex JV - Öksüt Project

-To view the graphics, maps/drill sections and complete drill results discussed in this news release, please visit the following link: http://media3.marketwire.com/docs/CG2012Q1ExplorationAll.pdf or visit the Company's web site at: www.centerragold.com.
+To view the graphics, maps/drill sections and complete drill results discussed in this news release, visit the following link: http://media3.marketwire.com/docs/CG2012Q2ExplorationAll.pdf or visit the Company's web site at: www.centerragold.com.

 Other Corporate Developments

-The following is a summary of corporate developments since the Company's annual MD&A filed on February 23, 2012 with respect to matters affecting the Company and its subsidiaries in the Kyrgyz Republic, Mongolia and Canada.
-Except as expressed below, no material changes have occurred with respect to the matters discussed in the "Other Corporate Development" section of the Company's annual MD&A published on February 23, 2012.
+The following is a summary of corporate developments since the Company's news release and MD&A for the period ended March 31, 2012 filed on May 15, 2012 with respect to matters affecting the Company and its subsidiaries in the Kyrgyz Republic, Mongolia and Canada.
+Except as expressed below, no material changes have occurred with respect to the matters discussed in the "Other Corporate Development" section of the Company's news release and MD&A for the period ended March 31, 2012 published on May 15, 2012 and no new corporate developments have occurred that are material to Centerra.

 In particular, the following corporate matters remain outstanding:

-- Heap Leach Permit: receipt of a permanent permit for the Boroo heap leach operation;
+- Heap Leach Permit: receipt of a permanent permit and regulatory commissioning to resume heap leach operations at Boroo;

 - Impact of the Graduated Royalty Fee on Boroo: the possibility that the graduated royalty fee introduced by the Mongolian Parliament in November 2010 may apply to the Boroo project, despite the existence of a stability agreement which provides legislative stabilization for the property.
-The Company believes that the Boroo Stability Agreement provides, among other things, fiscal stabilization for its Boroo operations and accordingly the graduated royalty fee is not applicable to Boroo's remaining operations.
+The Company is of the opinion that the Boroo Stability Agreement provides, among other things, legislative stabilization for its Boroo operations and accordingly the graduated royalty fee is not applicable to Boroo's remaining operations.
 Despite this, the Company cannot provide any assurances that Boroo will not be made subject to the graduated royalty fee.
-If the graduated royalty fee does apply to Boroo, it may have an adverse impact on the market price of Centerra's shares, Centerra's future cash flows, earnings, results of operations or financial condition;
+If the graduated royalty fee does apply to Boroo, it may have an adverse impact on Centerra's future cash flows, earnings, results of operations or financial condition;

-- Enforcement Notice by Sistem: the impact on Centerra of an enforcement notice filed in an Ontario court by Sistem Muhenkislik Insaat Sanayi Ticaret ("Sistem") in March 2011 to seize shares and dividend in Centerra held by Kyrgyzaltyn JSC in satisfaction of an international arbitral award against the Kyrgyz Republic in favour of Sistem in the amount of $11 million with additional interest.
+- Enforcement Notice by Sistem: the impact on Centerra of an enforcement notice filed in an Ontario court by Sistem Muhenkislik Insaat Sanayi Ticaret ("Sistem") in March 2011 to seize shares and dividends in Centerra held by Kyrgyzaltyn JSC in satisfaction of an international arbitral award against the Kyrgyz Republic in favour of Sistem in the amount of $11 million with additional interest.
+On July 25, 2012, the Ontario Superior Court of Justice dismissed a motion brought by Kyrgyzaltyn raising a jurisdictional challenge to a prior Ontario court decision which had recognized an international arbitral award obtained by Sistem.
+The merits of the dispute between Kyrgyzaltyn and Sistem will now proceed in court, subject to any appeal which may be taken of the July 25th decision.

-For a discussion relating these corporate matters affecting the Company and its operations, please see the Company's annual MD&A and the Company's most recently filed Annual Information Form dated March 15, 2012.
+For further discussion relating these corporate matters affecting the Company and its operations, please see the Company's MD&A for the period ended March 31, 2012 and the Company's 2011 Annual Information Form.

 On April 23, 2012, KGC signed an agreement with the Kyrgyz Government to fund $21 million into a national micro-credit financing program.
 This funding is part of an existing government program whose objective is to provide financing for small sustainable development projects throughout the Kyrgyz Republic.
 On signing of this agreement, the $21 million was transferred by KGC to the Government's micro credit agency.
 This funding is in support of the Company's commitment to invest in sustainable development projects in the communities where it works.